 Educational Equity

-Educational Equity Training for school directors is required by RCW 28A.343.100: Governance training program and offered by WSSDA through the OnBoard professional learning series.
-Called “learning experiences” because of their interactive nature, these courses can be accessed at in-person events and virtually.
-Newly-elected school board members must take two 2.5-hour courses during their first two years of board service, and one course for each school board term (four years for most school boards) thereafter.
-They can be taken in any order, and you can select the topics that most interest you.
+Newly-elected school board members must take two 2.5-hour courses during their first two years of board service, and one course in each subsequent school board term, which is typically four years.
+They can be taken in any order, and school directors can select the topics that interest them the most.

 Open Government

-Open Government Training for School Directors is required by RCW 42.30.205: Training.
+Open government training for School Directors is required by RCW 42.30.205.
 School directors should take the training within 90 days of taking the oath of office and every four years thereafter.
 The course focuses on the Open Public Meetings Act (OPMA) and the Public Records Act (PRA).
 WSSDA hosts this 90-minute course taught by the Washington Attorney General’s office at its November Annual Conference.
 The training is also available online.
 Both the in-person and virtual versions provide a certificate of completion for you to retain as proof of completion.

 Tribal Consultation